 These standard clauses also require commercial and NGO partners to repay funds or replace assets lost to fraud including taking recovery action in accordance with recovery procedures (including civil litigation) available in the partner country.
-This applies if the fraud was committed by the organisation or an employee of the organisation, а delivery partner subcontractor of the organisation, or employees of delivery partners or subcontractors of the organisation.
+This applies if the fraud was committed by the organisation or an employee of the organisation, а funding recipient or subcontractor of the organisation, or employees of funding recipients or subcontractors of the organisation.
 DFAT uses these clauses to recover funds where appropriate.
 Other arrangements cover partner governments and multilateral organisations.

-Additionally, as part of DFAT's due diligence checks on DFAT's major delivery partners, DFAT agreements may require delivery partners to present a code of conduct, fraud control policy and anti-corruption/bribery policy to ensure their compliance.
-Delivery partners are also contractually required to act in accordance with the Commonwealth Procurement Rules, of which due diligence assessments are a component.
+Additionally, as part of DFAT's due diligence checks on DFAT's major funding recipients, DFAT arrangements may require funding recipients to present a code of conduct, fraud control policy and anti-corruption/bribery policy to ensure their compliance.
+Funding recipients are also contractually required to act in accordance with the Commonwealth Procurement Rules, of which due diligence assessments are a component.